vacp2p/rfc/content/docs/rfcs/38/README.md

 ## Format

-This document is currently utilizing Pandoc 2.18's notion of Markdown.
+This document was utilizing Pandoc 2.18's notion of Markdown, but is now trying to co-exist with SVG via MathJax 3.2 or Github.